midilab/jc303/README.md

 ## Build

 Generate the project first before you compile.

+Build arguments:

+-D GUI=<gui_theme>  (default: amadeusp)
+You have a option to build with different Gui interface based on directory name inside src/gui/

 ### Apple Xcode

 To generate an **Xcode** project, run: